LittleSound/slimeform/README.md

 npm i slimeform
 ```

-> SlimeForm only works for Vue 3
+> SlimeForm only works with Vue 3

 ## Usage